 So, let’s skip ahead and say that you’ve done your homework and are sure that you’re okay legally.

 What do you need to know about farm interns?

-- An internship is an educational experience.
 The intern is supposed to be learning.
 That means that you should never get an intern to do something that you don’t know how to do yourself.
 Don’t call the local college and put out an ad for a social media intern if you know nothing about social media.
 College students may know how to use Facebook socially, but many have no clue how to use it for businesses.
-When I’ve had public relations interns, I’ve had to do a lot of teaching.
-Many have not used business pages before, and they don’t really know what constitutes good media or not.
-You need to have them schedule all of the Facebook posts far enough ahead that you can check them before they actually post.
-Skip this at your own peril and risk the reputation of your farm.
-Just think of all the “dumb” questions you’ve answered when visitors come to your farm.
-An intern who does not know your farm intimately will misunderstand or make some incorrect assumptions about what you do.

-- You need to love teaching.
-If you love teaching, and you’re excited about training the next generation of farmers, then go for it.
+If you love teaching, and you’re excited about training the next generation of farmers or marketers, then go for it.
 Learn what you need to do to be compliant.
 The world needs more sustainable farmers and others working with farmers, and an internship is the best way for them to learn.
 Some of our interns have included pre-vet and pre-law students, as well as one who wanted to go into politics helping farmers as a lobbyist.

 Last week, I sat down with Joel Salatin of Polyface Farms and author of Field of Farmers: Interning, Mentoring, Partnering, Germinating to talk about his experience with interns.
 We discussed how their internship program came about and how they choose interns.

 And I also have a review of Joel’s book, Field of Farmers.